discretize/discretize-guides/fractals/shattered-observatory/index.md

 ### **Mid Burst**
 Precast <Skill name="tomeofjustice"/> skill 4 and 5 to max out burst.
 Remember to use <Skill name="restoringreprieve"/> to give <Boon name="aegis"/> just before the boss slams in order to skip dodging it and cotinue to dps with the help of <Boon name="stability"/> from <Specialization name="renegade"/> and your <Boon name="aegis"/>.
 ### **66% and 33%**
 Start on scepter again.
-When Artsariiv arrives at the corners again, immediately place your <Skill name="Wall of reflection"/> if there is no other reflect in team or <Skill name="standyourground"/> if there is.
+When Artsariiv arrives at the corners again, wait for her to throw the ball and then place your <Skill name="Wall of reflection"/> if there is no other reflect in team or <Skill name="standyourground"/> if there is.

 </Tab>